Kinder Pingui

-As with other products in the Kinder brand family (Kinder chocolate, Happy Hippo, Milch-Schnitte), Ferrero tries to emphasize the milk content of the product in its advertising as a nutritionally positive property.
+As with other products in the Kinder brand family (Kinder Chocolate, Happy Hippo, Milch-Schnitte), Ferrero tries to emphasize the milk content of the product in its advertising as a nutritionally positive property.
 The physiological calorific value of Kinder Pinguí is approx. 1,870 kJ/100 g (450 kcal/100 g) and is therefore somewhat lower than that of Happy Hippo or Kinder Bueno.
-Nevertheless, in a study for the German Federal Ministry of Consumer Protection.
-In 2005, the "Kinder Pinguí" advertisement was criticized as trivializing.
+Nevertheless, in a study for the German Federal Ministry of Consumer Protection, in 2005, the "Kinder Pinguí" advertisement was criticized as trivializing.
 The milk content consists largely of butterfat and skimmed milk powder – corresponds to about one teaspoon (5 grams) in a Kinder Pinguí bar.
-The "Kinder Pinguí" advert also works with child-friendly advertising material such as a penguin as a figure of identification.
-However, it is aimed more at the parents as a target audience.
-In addition to the argumentative aspect of nutritional value, enjoyment, and convenience for parents are also promised, for example, in a spot in which a mother first allows her child and then herself a Pinguí and in this way, she can easily fulfil her care obligations and enjoy herself.
+The "Kinder Pinguí" advert also works with child-friendly advertising material such as a penguin as a figure of identification, but it is aimed more at the parents as a target audience.
+In addition to the argumentative aspect of nutritional value, enjoyment and convenience for parents are also promised, for example, in a spot in which a mother first allows her child and then herself a Pinguí and in this way, she can easily fulfil her care obligations and enjoy herself.
 Marketing wise this puts the product between Kinder chocolate and Milch-Schnitte on the one hand, whose advertising is primarily aimed at adults, and Happy Hippo on the other hand, which is primarily aimed at children in the design of the product itself (a waffle in the shape of a hippopotamus).